 In a technology-dominated society, where ICT has permeated pretty much most aspects of our lives, young children begin their formal education with various degrees of capability in ICT.

 Technology in early childhood education, therefore, plays a key role laying the foundations for a child’s ICT literacy.

 The formative assessment strategies that you use as an early childhood teacher, whether you are a preschool teacher or a kindergarten teacher in Queensland, should play a strong role in enabling young children to build on their experiences of ICT at home.

 What follows are examples of assessment for learning in early childhood education.

 What is formative assessment in Early Childhood?

-Effective formative assessment in early childhood will involve you to take note of:
+Effective examples of formative assessment in early years will involve you to take note of: